A

 Regulated business

-These are firms licensed by the Commission to carry out regulated activity.
-More information can be found here.
+These are firms licensed by the Commission to carry out regulated activities.
+A list of which is published on the Regulated Entities pages of our website.

 Re-mortgage

-This is often confused with 'second mortgage'.
-However, re-mortgaging is when you change your mortgage to another deal, usually when you have reached the end of a fixed term contract, or when a discounted rate is due to come to an end.
+This term is often confused with the term 'second mortgage'.
+Re-mortgaging is when you change your mortgage to another deal, usually when you have reached the end of a fixed term contract, or when a discounted rate is due to come to an end.

 Renunciation

-This is a process under which an application maybe made to the Royal Court for a declaration of insolvency.
-The process has the potential for the debtor eventually to be discharged from his liabilities after the realisation and distribution of his assets.
+This is a process under which an application may be made to the Royal Court for a declaration of insolvency.
+The process includes the potential for the debtor to eventually be discharged from his liabilities after the realisation and distribution of his assets.
 This process is the closest equivalent in Guernsey to the English concept of bankruptcy.

 Repayment mortgage

-This is a mortgage where you repay the sum borrowed from the bank by the end of the mortgage term.
+This is a type of mortgage that requires you repay the sum borrowed from the bank (and interest upon the same) by the end of the mortgage term.
 Each of your mortgage payments will therefore consist of not only the interest on the loan, but also some of the money borrowed.

 S